 However, if you use licensed offshore sportsbooks to bet on local Philippine players and leagues, you can do so legally and safely.
 Additionally, you can wager on the Philippine Men’s National Team and all their tournaments via these same books, as well as international fare from sports all around the world.

-This page was created specifically for Philippines basketball betting and has information on how basketball came about, the legal framework regarding basketball wagering, best sportsbooks to use and more.
+This page was created specifically for Philippines basketball betting and has information on how basketball in the islands came about, the legal framework regarding basketball wagering, insight on the best sportsbooks to use, and more.

 Is Philippines Basketball Betting Legal?

-Fortunately, Philippine gambling laws permit offshore Philippine legal online sports betting as long as they are licensed and regulated.
-Most residents prefer to use these offshore sites, as they have more options when it comes to sports categories and available wagering types.
-There are additional features that heighten the basketball betting experience.
+Fortunately, Philippine gambling laws permit offshore Philippine legal online sports betting as long as the books are licensed and regulated in their own home countries.
+Most residents prefer to use these offshore sites, as they have more options when it comes to sports categories and available wagering types, like PBA betting and other local sporting events.

 Top Rated Online Philippines Basketball Betting Sites